hypo69/hypo/docs/gemini/out/en/how_to/src/fast_api/html/process_data.rst

 Description
 -------------------------
 This code imports the `process_dataa` function from a module named `main` within the `src.fast_api.html` package.
 It implicitly utilizes this function, suggesting its role is in data processing within a FastAPI application context.
-The presence of `MODE = 'dev'` likely signifies a development mode configuration, potentially influencing the processing behavior.
+The presence of `` likely signifies a development mode configuration, potentially influencing the processing behavior.
 Importantly, this snippet lacks the actual definition of `process_dataa`, making a complete understanding and usage example impossible without its code.

 Execution steps
 -------------------------